 const declarations

-const
+In Verus, const

-declarations can either be marked spec
+declarations can be marked spec

-or left without a mode:
+or left without an explicit mode.

 spec const SPEC_ONE: int = 1;